mattermost/mattermost-test-management/data/test-cases/suite/system-console/user-management/admin-control-user-settings/testcase-1.md

 5. Verify that a confirmation pop-up with the title `Manage User A's Settings` appears.
 6. Click on the `Manage User Settings` button.
 7. Verify that User A's settings modal is displayed.
+8. Verify the modal has a label `Admin mode`.